lindsaykwardell/hlc-nuxt/content/home/home.md

 **_Healthy communities grow healthy individuals_**

-That’s why at HLC we not only support our patients individual needs, as well as foster community growth and connection to create a network of health and well-being
+That’s why at HLC, we not only support the individual needs of our patients, but also foster community and connection to create a network of health and well-being.

-We also partner with local organizations that support a healthier community
+We also partner with local organizations that support a healthier community.

 </section